have transitioned from community college to our BSN program via our Dual-Admission Partnerships since 2015.

 *You must successfully complete the NCLEX exam and become licensed by the Maryland Board of Nursing.

-Prior to submitting an application, you must contact your community college dual admission coordinator and UMSON counselor, Marisa Rhodes.
+Prior to submitting an application, you must meet with your community college dual admission coordinator to verify eligibility.

 To be eligible for the dual admission program, you must: